gvwilson/sensibleadventures/short-stories/litany.md

 "Stop saying that,"
 George whispered,
 wiping his eyes.
-"Just–how can I be fine?
+"Just---how can I be fine?
 Didn't you hear her?
 It's not just you.
 We're going to destroy ourselves, all of us.
 How can that be fine?"

 Robbie's breath whistled slightly as he breathed.
-"I met someone when I was…away.
+"I met someone when I was...away.
-Someone like me.
+Another switcheroo.
 He's an Australian physicist named Kingston-Brown.
 Lives in Antarctica about five hundred years from now.
 The ice is all gone.